csc7/PP2_CI/README.md

 ___
 # **1 .
 Project Goals**
-The goal of the project is to develop a website where seismic data processors, signal processors and/or any user can estimate, visualize and download a simple TXT file with the samples of a wavelet that they want to use in their processing tasks.
+The goal of the project is to develop a website where seismic data processors, signal processors and/or any user can estimate and visualize wavelets and export them to use in their processing tasks.
 In addition, a website where users can view and review the functions of the wavelets, challenge their knowledge against a quiz, and contact the website developer.

 Specifically, the goals of the project are the following ones:
 - To show the functions of the wavelets being calculated and plotted.
-- To build graphs of wavelets-based input parameters given by the user.
+- To build graphs according to wavelets parameters given by the user.
-- To export the generated wavelet to a TXT file (just communication with server in this deployment version).
+- To export/send the generated wavelet to an e-mail address.
-- To give users the chance to test their basic knowledge, thorough o quiz, about signals (very basic, just Nyquist and wave properties for this deployment version).
+- To give users the chance to test their basic knowledge, thorough o quiz, about signals.
 - To give users a contact form so they can send suggestions or comments if they wish.
 - To show my work and give others the option to contact me if they wish.
 <br><br>